-During last month’s maintenance cycle, I simplified the filter on these pages.
+During a monthly maintenance cycle, I simplified the filter on these pages.
 I recognize—especially as this website grows and I add more content—that visitors will need to do more than simply browse to find the information they need.
 In addition, I also recognize that providing a simple option instead of multiple encourages more engagement and increases the likelihood that they will take advantage of the search.

 Limiting choices focuses your visitor’s decision-making power where it matters most: Conversion time.